 As you would expect from a U.S. state, the standards when it comes to infrastructure are quite high.
-With the exception of Molokai, the more visited islands in Hawaii boast a wealth of marked hiking trails which you can do on your own.
+With the exception of Molokai, the more visited islands in Hawaii boast a wealth of marked hiking trails that you can do on your own.
 This doesn’t mean no precautions are needed, but it does mean that you don’t need to hire a special guide who knows the way.
-The same is true when it comes to exploring the remote parts of islands.
+The same is true when it comes to exploring the remote parts of the islands.
 In Hawaii, if you have a car (especially a 4WD), you can make it to just about anywhere.
 There will either be signs on the road or places of interest will be clearly marked on a physical or online map.
 In Tahiti, a lot (but not all) of the hikes should be done with a guide as the trails are overgrown with vegetation or unmarked.
 On the driving side, some scenic roads are either not signposted or unpaved (or both), such as the Papenoo Valley in Tahiti or the road to Lipona in Hiva Oa.

 Cheap Car Rental

 Depending on the island and the season (low or high tourist season), renting a car in Hawaii can cost less than $30 per day for an automatic transmission.
 Since Hawaii is a no-fault state when it comes to auto insurance, you do need to add an extra layer of insurance in some cases but if you opt out – you have yourself a pretty good deal.
 In Tahiti, manual transmission prices start at $40-50 per day but they are hard to come by.
 Renting an automatic transmission car should cost about $70/day but may not always be possible on some islands.
 It’s important to note, however, that basic car insurance is always included in the price.
 You can run a search on this website and find the right deal for you.

 Multiple Domestic Airlines